-Enable Instant Messaging (selected by default if available in your software version).
+Enable Ipswitch Instant Messaging (selected by default if available in software version).
 Specify whether the current mail domain will allow access to the Ipswitch Instant Messaging service.

-Note: If Enable Instant Messaging is selected at the mail domain level, it can be selected or cleared for each user of the mail domain.
+Note: If Enable Ipswitch Instant Messaging and/or Enable Personal Information Management is selected at the mail domain level, it can be selected or cleared for each user of the mail domain on the User Properties (on page 145) page.

-- Enable Virus Scanning (selected by default if available in your software version). - If this option is selected, virus scanning is performed for: - the primary domain. - any virtual domain (IP-less) that is bound to the primary domain. - If this option is cleared, virus scanning is performed for: - any virtual domain (IP-less) that is bound to the primary domain and has the anti-virus option selected at the virtual domain level.
+- Enable Virus Scanning (selected by default if available in software version). - If this option is selected, virus scanning is performed for: - the primary domain - any virtual domain (IP-less) that is bound to the primary domain - If this option is cleared, virus scanning is performed for: - any virtual domain (IP-less) that is bound to the primary domain and has the anti-virus option selected at the virtual domain level. - Enable image suppression for e-mail messages.
+Checked by default.
+This feature will suppress images for all messages.
+Once the link has been clicked, the images will always display when the message is selected.